Channel Islands: Religion

 Christianity was brought to the islands around the sixth century; according to tradition, Jersey was evangelised by St Helier, Guernsey by St Samson of Dol, and the smaller islands were occupied at various times by monastic communities representing strands of Celtic Christianity.
-At the Reformation, the previously Roman Catholic islands converted to Calvinism under the influence of an influx of French-language pamphlets published in Geneva.
-Anglicanism was imposed in the seventeenth century, but the Non-Conformist local tendency returned with a strong adoption of Methodism.
-In the late twentieth century, a strong Roman Catholic presence re-emerged with the arrival of numerous Portuguese workers (both from mainland Portugal and the island of Madeira).
+At the Reformation, the previously Catholic islands converted to Calvinism under the influence of an influx of French-language pamphlets published in Geneva.
+Anglicanism was imposed in the seventeenth century, but the Nonconformist local tendency returned with a strong adoption of Methodism.
+In the late twentieth century, a strong Catholic presence re-emerged with the arrival of numerous Portuguese workers (both from mainland Portugal and the island of Madeira).
 Their numbers have been reinforced by recent migrants from Poland and elsewhere in Eastern Europe.
 Today, Evangelical churches have been established.
 Services are held in a number of languages.

 According to 2015 statistics, 39% of the population was non-religious.

 Other islands in the English Channel

 A number of islands in the English Channel are part of France.
 Among these are Bréhat, Île de Batz, Chausey, Tatihou and the Îles Saint-Marcouf.

 The Isle of Wight, which is part of England, lies just off the coast of Great Britain, between the Channel and the Solent.

+Hayling and Portsea islands, both being near or part of Portsmouth, are also part of England (and thus part of the United Kingdom).